-Horse Archery, has seen a great surge of interest around the world in the last 20 years, leading to a vibrant worldwide community today.
-There are two main strands running through the sport today, one is the research, revival and maintaining of traditional horseback archery, the second is the development of it as a modern sport.
+Horse Archery has seen a great surge of interest around the world in the last 20 years, leading to a vibrant worldwide community today.
+There are two main strands running through the sport, one is the research, revival, and practice of traditional horseback archery as a martial art, the second is the development of it as a modern sport.
 It should be noted that these two strands often overlap and interweave with one another.

-A composite recurve bow of around 50-55” is generally used (except for Japanese Yabusame, which uses an asymmetric bow over 2m in length) with wooden, aluminium or carbon fibre arrows.
+A composite recurve bow of around 50 to 55 inches is generally used (except for Japanese Yabusame, which uses an asymmetric bow over 2m in length) with wooden, aluminium or carbon fibre arrows.

 Less common styles of horseback archery are: